Quick start

 When should I use the Concrete Steps Calculator?

 Use it when your task matches one of these common needs: Estimate concrete for porch or garden steps.
 Include a simple top landing in the volume.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Concrete Steps Calculator doing with my inputs?

-In plain language: The calculator models solid steps as stacked rectangular volumes, adds optional landing volume, applies waste, converts to cubic yards, and rounds bag counts up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator converts riser height and tread depth from inches to feet, models solid steps as stacked rectangular blocks, adds an optional landing block at the full stair height, applies waste, converts cubic feet to cubic yards by dividing by 27, and rounds 60 lb and 80 lb bag counts up.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Concrete Steps Calculator inputs mean?

 Step count: the number of risers in the solid stair shape.
-Riser height: the vertical height of each step.
-Tread depth: the front-to-back run of each tread.
-Landing depth: optional top landing depth; enter 0 if there is no landing.
+Step width: the side-to-side width of the stair in feet.
+Riser height: the vertical height of one step in inches, not total stair height.
+Tread depth: the front-to-back run of one tread in inches.
+Landing depth: optional top landing depth in feet; enter 0 if there is no landing.
+Waste percent: extra concrete for form variation, spillage, low spots, and a small cushion.

 How should I read the Concrete Steps Calculator answer?